Rouxxel/weatherwebbroject/README.md

 # weatherwepbroject

+!!!IMPORTANT!!!
+As of right now the website won't work because the API keys were disabled before making this repository public

 This is a web app project with a team of 6 people in UE university that is the web version of an app from the same project

 This is the final project for our Front-end